fzzylogic/myvimrc/README.md

   `$ git clone https://github.com/fzzylogic/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

 - Compile YouCompleteMe if you want code completion.
-Instructions at https://github.com/Valloric/YouCompleteMe.
+[Instructions on github](https://github.com/Valloric/YouCompleteMe).

-- Install the silver surfer if you have lots of code to search
+- Install the [silver surfer](https://github.com/ggreer/the_silver_searcher) if you have lots of code to search

   `$ apt-get install silversearcher-ag`